 During the past few months there have been several occasions where I was seeing the photograph, but struggling with capturing what I was seeing.
 It seemed to be a case of technology getting in the way of the creative.
 Something that I never experienced before with the X-Pro2.

-Over time a camera setting or two get changed, new features are added via firmware updates (4.01 as of this blog), and before you know it, it's possible the technology no longer matches the creative.
+Over time a camera setting or two can get changed, new features are added via firmware updates (4.01 as of this blog), and before you know it, it's possible the technology no longer matches the creative.
 Or matches how you're used to capturing the creative.

 So with that in mind, I reset the camera to its factory defaults.
 A fresh start.
 Next, I opened the manual and went through every setting as if I had just purchased the camera.
 Lastly, I revisited that blog post from 2016 and compared those settings to what I had just done.
 Surprisingly, they matched up, with only one exception.
 I now use both Electronic Shutter (ES) and Mechanical Shutter (MS) depending on the situation.
 Most notably when using an electronic remote cable release, the camera must be set to MS.